metikaol/GiftAway/README.md

-# README
+# GiftAway-Rails-API

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+GiftAway application is made to be a space for giving!
+People give away their unneeded items to other people that need them.
+Check it out on Heroku: https://gift-away.herokuapp.com/.

+## Technologies Used

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* PostgreSQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Twilio API

-* ...
+* AWS-S3